The Chaos Chapter: Freeze: Background

-The Chaos Chapter: Freeze marks the beginning of a new series in the TXT's discography, following their Dream Chapter trilogy (2019–20), and their third EP Minisode1: Blue Hour (2020), which served as a "bridge" between the two series and their first Japanese album Still Dreaming released in January 2021.
+The Chaos Chapter: Freeze marks the beginning of a new series in the Tomorrow X Together's discography, following their Dream Chapter trilogy (2019–20), and their third EP Minisode1: Blue Hour (2020), which served as a "bridge" between the two series and their first Japanese album Still Dreaming released in January 2021.

 On April 29, Big Hit Music uploaded a 30-second video trailer to its YouTube channel.
-The clip showed a pixelated X from TXT's Minisode1 era transforming into a blue cube that shattered to form the X of the TXT logo.
-At the end, a pink heart emerged in the blue X and the sentence "The Chaos Chapter: FREEZE will be released on May 31 at 6 p.m.
+The clip showed a pixelated X from Tomorrow X Together's Minisode1 era transforming into a blue cube that shattered to form the X of the TXT logo.
+At the end, a pink heart emerged in the blue X and the sentence "The Chaos Chapter: Freeze will be released on May 31 at 6 p.m.
 KST" appeared on screen, revealing the album's title and release date—preorders opened that same day.
 Three versions were made available for purchase: "World", "Boy", and "You".
 On May 2, Big Hit posted a promotion schedule online detailing various events leading up to the album's release.
 A concept trailer for the new era was released on May 10 via the Hybe Labels official YouTube channel.
 Concept photos for each of the album's versions were released on May 15, 17, and 19 respectively.
 The album's eight-song tracklist was publicized on May 24, with "0X1=Lovesong (I Know I Love You)" featuring Korean singer Seori revealed as the lead single.
-Several songs on the tracklist feature writing credits from various TXT members, as well as a production credit for vocalist Hueningkai on the track "Dear Sputnik".
+Several songs on the track list feature writing credits from the band's members, as well as a production credit for vocalist Hueningkai on the track "Dear Sputnik".
 An album preview, featuring a mix of excerpts from all eight songs was released on YouTube the following day.

 Release and promotion

 The album was released on May 31 as announced.
 Musically it incorporates various genres such as pop, rock, punk, alternative, and disco.
-On July 18, Big Hit revealed the release of a repackaged version of the album—TXT's first repackage—titled The Chaos Chapter: Fight or Escape through a 25-second long teaser clip posted to the Hybe Labels YouTube channel.
-In line with the band's previous releases, the album was made available in "multiple formats" and contains various memorabilia, including a photo book, lyric poster, photo card, sticker pack, and AR card.
+On July 18, Big Hit revealed the release of a repackaged version of the album, the band's first repackage, titled The Chaos Chapter: Fight or Escape, through a 25-second long teaser clip posted to the Hybe Labels YouTube channel.
+In line with the band's previous releases, the album was made available in multiple formats and contains various memorabilia, including a photo book, lyric poster, photo card, sticker pack, and AR cards.
 The preorder period began at physical stores and via online sites on July 19.
-The album's cover art and 11-song tracklist were revealed on August 6—it included three new songs: the lead single "Loser=Lover", "MOA Diary (Dubaddu Wari Wari)" dedicated to the band's fanbase known as "MOA", and an Emocore remix of "0X1=Lovesong (I Know I Love You)".
+The album's cover art and 11-song track list were revealed on August 6, and included three new songs: the lead single "Loser=Lover", "MOA Diary (Dubaddu Wari Wari)" dedicated to the band's fanbase known as "MOA", and an Emocore remix of "0X1=Lovesong (I Know I Love You)".
 The album and single, together with an accompanying music video, were simultaneously released on August 17.